Faye Schulman: Surviving the Holocaust

 About the Soviet partisans, Schulman recalled that "sex was not a major issue in our group.
 We didn't think in terms of men and women, boys and girls.
 We treated each other as equals.
 There were no special privileges for women; we were all partisans and we knew that death in war did not spare anyone.
 Certainly in battle, there was no differentiation between men and women.
 All our thoughts were concentrated on defeating the enemy."
 In her memoir, she told of thievery and drunkenness, of an officer who nearly killed her when she rejected his advances, and of antisemitism, writing: "Because I was Jewish, I had to work twice as hard to be deemed as worthy as the gentile girls.
 When I worked night and day I was told, 'You are not like a Jewish girl.
 You are just like the Russian girls.'
 This was meant to be a compliment."
 She always replied: "'Yes, but I am Jewish.'
 My work as a nurse, a photographer and most of all as a soldier was plentiful reason for me to stand tall, to be proud of myself and my heritage."

 In spite of those shortcomings, she was grateful to the partisans for their help in defeating the Nazis.
 About the experience, she wrote: "We all belonged to one brigade.
 We learned to live together, eat together, fight together and survive together.
 We also needed to get along with each other.
 Sometimes it was hard to live through one day, let alone years.
 There was a strong friendship, cooperation and loyalty amongst most of us and a willingness to help each other.
 In the forest, connections were made between disparate people.
 Cold, hunger, stress forced strangers to become like family.
 We were also comrades in arms, all dealing with the same life-and-death circumstances.
 Our lives were bonded by the dangerous conditions under which we constantly lived.
 A special bond, nonetheless, existed among those of us who had experienced similar horrors under the Nazis."

 Post-war

 In 1944, Faye wed Morris Schulman and lived in Pinsk, Belarus.
 After the war, the couple stayed in the Landsberg displaced persons camp in Germany, where they helped to smuggle weapons to support Israeli independence.
-In 1948, they immigrated to Canada where she worked in a dress factory and later hand-tinted photographs and painted in oils.
+In 1948, they immigrated to Toronto, Canada where she worked in a dress factory and later hand-tinted photographs and painted in oils.